Vision: A County with disaster-ready communities where everyone is prepared for and can recover from emergencies.

 King County Emergency Management provides for the effective direction, control and coordination of County government services functional units; provides liaison with other governments and the private, non-governmental section; and, serve as the coordinating entity for cities, County departments, and other appropriate agencies, during incidents and events of regional significance.
 This is done in support of the Executive's Vision of King County as a welcoming place where everyone has the opportunity to thrive.

 Emergency management, in general, is the nexus of a number of other practices and professions, focusing them on solving the problems of emergencies and disasters.
 We specialize in emergency preparedness and emergency operations in the prevention, protection, mitigation, response, and recovery mission areas.
 This includes hazard and threat identification, risk assessment, capability building, planning, training, exercises, and operational execution and coordination of capabilities.
 Our four key initiatives are to develop and provide better situational awareness, strengthen Emergency Operations Center (EOC) readiness, promote public awareness, and contribute to disaster risk reduction.

-In addition, a team of volunteers supports King County Emergency Management during activations of our Emergency Coordination Center (ECC).
-The ECC Support Team participates in trainings, exercises, and emergency coordination activities throughout the year.
+In addition, a team of volunteers supports King County Emergency Management during activations of our Emergency Operations Center (EOC).
+The EOC Support Team participates in training, exercises, and emergency coordination activities throughout the year.

 Our priorities include four specific outcomes: